What we do

 More than quarter of a century down the track, Simon and Melissa are still married and are still part of Red Cross.
-These days, Simon is the team leader of Red Cross’ Queenstown Disaster Welfare and Support Team (DWST).
-Melissa, his deputy, also acts as the team’s equipment officer.
+These days, the pair are part of Red Cross’ Christchurch Disaster Welfare and Support Team (DWST), with Simon the team’s leader.

 Red Cross DWST volunteers provide support during disasters, delivering first aid, carrying out reconnaissance and operating welfare support centres.
 Teams, located all over New Zealand, undertake regular training and exercises to prepare.

 It can be a big commitment, especially with teenage children and pet dogs to plan around, but the pair feels it’s worth it to be able to help in their community.

 During their time with Red Cross, Simon and Melissa have helped people during floods, as well as through more serious events.

 The biggest response they’ve attended was Cyclone Bola.
 When the storm swept across the North Island in 1988, it destroyed roads and bridges, caused widespread flooding and even created mudslides.

 Simon walked out of his job to join the Red Cross response – his employer kindly took him back when he returned a week later.

 Melissa was studying when the cyclone hit.
 Long before mobile phones, the university receptionist took the call from Red Cross and interrupted Melissa’s physics lecture to tell her the news.